Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/docs/deliverable_docs/ProjectReport.md

 Code is executed in the AMLW Python 3.5 environment using the Azure Machine Learning CLI.
 See Azure Machine Learning product documentation for information on installation and execution.
 Details about code and its execution are provided in the respective folders and subfolders under \Code.

-Outputs generated from data preparation and modeling stages are stored in: C:\\TempAMLWorkbench\\TDSPUCIAdultIncome folder.
+Outputs generated from data preparation and modeling stages are stored in the root .\output folder.

+## Version Control Repository
+An empty Git repository is needed to version control contents of this project.

 #### Deployment
 For deployment, we copied the following files in the project root directory: